UMLIST/NI-Documentation-Examples/README.md

 PXI also has some added complexities that can make it challenging for users who are unfamiliar with the NI platform.
 My goal with this document is to make it easier to get you started, make using the equipment easier, and to demonstrate how to use this tool to make your testing more efficient by adding automation.

 # Use Cases - Why and When Should I Use This?
 Anytime you want to create a test or control system with some graphical user interface!
 You can automate and customize many features using this system's software and hardware to make your tests more efficient.
-Here are a few examples (the modules in parathesis are capable of the use case):
+Here are a few examples (the modules in parentheses are capable of the use case):

 - Collect analog voltage or current data from sensors or a circuit over time, process, visualize, and log (PXIe-6361/PXI-6124/PXI-6255)
 - Arbitrary function generator (PXI-5402,PXIe-6361/PXI-6124/PXI-6255)